We want to discover the Real You.

 If your GPA is 2.8 or higher you will automatically be considered for a merit-based scholarship.
 Incoming freshman students with a 3.5 GPA and/or scores of 1250 combined on the SAT I or 28 on the ACT are eligible to apply for the Honors Program.

 We expect that you have successfully completed a college preparatory curriculum.
 Typically, this includes four years of English, three years of mathematics (including two years of algebra and one of geometry), two years of social studies, and two years of laboratory science; two years of a foreign language are encouraged but not required.
 You may be eligible for transfer credits for A.P. and other advanced coursework completed during high school.

 We recognize that not everyone follows a traditional path through high school.
-If you have a Home School or G.E.D diploma, or your academic record falls outside our standards, your application will still be considered.
+If you have a Home School or high school equivalency diploma, or your academic record falls outside our standards, your application will still be considered.
 It is especially important that you provide as much information as possible to help us understand your unique situation.